Carson-Fricke/SnakeDQN/README.md

 Snake Deep Q Network (DQN) is an artificial intelligence agent capable of playing the classic game of Snake using reinforcement learning techniques, all built from scratch in Java.
 The project involves training a neural network to approximate the Q-values, which represent the expected rewards of taking specific actions as a function of state.
 The DQN agent learns to navigate the game environment, avoiding obstacles and collecting food, by interacting with the game and updating its Q-values through a combination of exploration and exploitation over many iterations.
 ## Getting Started

 Simply download the code and run the demo to see a pretrained model in action.

+To train a new model

 ## Implementation
 The neural network is built on top naive implementations of a linear algebra operations found in Util.java.
 It only supports the ReLU activation function out of the box.
 The output layer has a linear output, IE no activation function because this allows for more flexibility with the reward function described later.